About

 For the navigation challenge, teams are building state machines, robots that will use two methods of control:

-The diagram below show the features of the navigation course.
+The diagram below show a schematic of the features of the navigation course.

 Goal: Starting on the line from point A, use line following to reach the maze, switch to manual remote control and navigate to point B in the shortest possible time.